andreasatle/agentic-roadmap/README.md

 * `isinstance` checks are temporary and tracked as explicit debt

 The project favors **explicitness over cleverness** and **correctness over convenience**.

+## License

+This project is licensed under the MIT License.

+The repository is public to encourage transparency, learning, and discussion.
+Future commercial offerings (e.g. hosted services, enterprise features, or integrations) may be developed separately and are not implied to be covered by this license.